fastify/fastify-swagger/README.md

       path: './examples/example-static-specification.yaml',
       postProcessor: function(swaggerObject) {
         return swaggerObject
-      }
       },
-    baseDir: '/path/to/external/spec/files/location'
+      baseDir: '/path/to/external/spec/files/location',
+    },
   }
   ```
   Example of the `fastify-swagger` usage in the `static` mode is available [here](examples/static-file.js).

   `specification.postProcessor` parameter is optional.
 It allows you to change your swagger object on the fly (for example - based on the environment).
 It accepts `swaggerObject` - basically a javascript object which was parsed from your `yaml` or `json` file and should return a swagger object.

-  `baseDir` allows to specify directory where all spec files which are included into the main one using `$ref` live.
+  `specification.baseDir` allows to specify directory where all spec files which are included into the main one using `$ref` live.
   By default it's the directory where main spec file is located.
+Should be absolute path without trailing slash.
 <a name="additional"></a>
 #### additional
 If you pass `{ exposeRoute: true }` during the registration the plugin will expose the documentation with the following apis: